 A general anti-avoidance provision is in force, pursuant to which contracts and other acts are ineffective whenever it is demonstrated that they were put in place for the main purpose or one of the main purposes of reducing the taxation that would be due under contracts bearing a similar economic effect, in which case taxation would be based on the latter.
 This general anti-avoidance provision was revised to be in line with the provisions of the EU Directive 2016/1164 (ATAD I).

-The anti-avoidance procedure is initiated within the general term foreseen (statute of limitations) and is flexible in terms of proof by the PTA.
+The anti-avoidance procedure is initiated within the general term foreseen (statute of limitations) and is flexible in terms of proof by the Portuguese Tax Authority.

-Anti-avoidance rules are not applicable in cases where a request for obtaining binding information is not answered by the PTA within 150 days.
+Anti-avoidance rules are not applicable in cases where a request for obtaining binding information is not answered by the Portuguese Tax Authority within 150 days.